Angr0/Webber/README.md

 -> In order to hide scrollbar, open the extension popup and change switch state.

--> Your choices are saved on local PC.
-Chosen option will be applied automatically after loading a new page or restarting browser.
+-> Your choices are saved locally on your PC.
+After loading a new page or restarting browser, chosen option will be applied automatically.